50th Guards Rifle Division: Battle for Chernyshevskaya

-To deal with this crisis the local German commander, Gen. K.-A. Hollidt, committed all his available forces to contain the Soviet bridgeheads at and north of Chernyshevskaya, including the 610th Security Regiment, various alarm battalions and the Romanian 7th Cavalry Division.
-During the afternoon of November 27 the 50th Guards was engaged with these reinforcements along with the 47th Guards and possession of the town again changed hands.
+To deal with this crisis, the local German commander, Gen. K.-A. Hollidt, committed all his available forces to contain the Soviet bridgeheads at and north of Chernyshevskaya, including the 610th Security Regiment, various alarm battalions, and the Romanian 7th Cavalry Division.
+During the afternoon of November 27, the 50th Guards was engaged with these reinforcements along with the 47th Guards, and possession of the town again changed hands.
 The 159th Rifle Division, facing the left wing of Romanian 14th Infantry on a quiet sector, sent part of its left-wing regiment to help the 781st Rifle Regiment repel several attacks by Romanian forces east of the village of Fomin, 18 km northwest of Chernyshevskaya.

-The fighting in this area, and along all of 5th Tank Army's front remained inconclusive during the last days of the month.
+The fighting in this area, and along all of the 5th Tank Army's front, remained inconclusive during the last days of the month.
 General Belov had two of his regiments, supported by one from the 47th Guards, battling for the town while also defending a bridgehead west of the Chir from Romanian attacks.
-The two Axis armored divisions were much reduced from their original strengths but the two Guards divisions had limited, if any, tank support and neither side could overcome the other.
-Late on November 30 General Romanenko ordered the 21st Cavalry to turn over its sector to the 50th Guards and rejoin its 8th Cavalry Corps at Oblivskaya but due to incessant counterattacks it was unable to disengage until three days later.
-At the same time the division also relieved a regiment of the 47th Guards.
+The two Axis armored divisions were much reduced from their original strengths, but the two Guards divisions had limited, if any, tank support and neither side could overcome the other.
+Late on November 30, General Romanenko ordered the 21st Cavalry to turn over its sector to the 50th Guards and rejoin its 8th Cavalry Corps at Oblivskaya, but due to incessant counterattacks, it was unable to disengage until three days later.
+At the same time, the division also relieved a regiment of the 47th Guards.